In this article, we explain what KDE Connect is, its main features, basic usage guide and installation steps.

-For all these, you have to tap on the option and grant access in Android phone.
-Then you will be able to enjoy these services in Linux device.
+For all these, you have to tap on the option and grant access to an Android phone.
+Then you will be able to enjoy these services on a Linux device.

 Example – Notification Sync

-I will show you one example where Notification Sync option is enabled.
-Open the app in your Android phone, go to the Connected Device section.
-Tap on Notification Sync and take option Open Settings.
+I will show you one example where the Notification Sync option is enabled.
+Open the app on your Android phone, and go to the Connected Device section.
+Tap on Notification Sync and take the option Open Settings.

 Enable Notification access against KDE Connect and tap on Allow.

-Similarly, you can start enabling the other services and giving them permission as it is applicable for you.
+Similarly, you can start enabling the other services and permitting them as it applies to you.